CoralieEscande/AboutMe/README.md

 ### Hi there 👋

-- I’m @CoralieEscande and i am living in Ramonville (south of Toulouse in south of France)
+- I’m @CoralieEscande and i am living in Cornebarrieu (south of Toulouse in south of France)
-- 👀 I’m interested in navigation, guidance, localisation, motion control, sensor data fusion, ... for mobile robots defined as following : moving intelligent and/or autonomous systems including sensors and actuators
+- 👀 I’m interested in navigation, guidance, localisation, motion control, sensor data fusion, ... for mobile intelligent systems
 - 🌱 I’m currently learning Python coding with OpenClassRooms and i am refreshing my knowledges in automation through moocs from the engineer school ENSTA Bretagne (https://www.ensta-bretagne.fr/jaulin/)
 - 💞️👯 I’m looking to collaborate on scientific project of applied research for a better future
 - 🔭 I’m currently looking for a job in Toulouse area.